DCC-EX/dcc-ex.github.io/docs/big-picture/stage5.rst

 .. include:: /include/include.rst
 .. include:: /include/include-l1.rst
 *********************************
-Stage 1 - Running a Train
+Stage 5 - Turntables & Traversers
 *********************************

 |conductor| |tinkerer| |engineer|

-What to expect to learn from stage 1
+What to expect to learn from stage 5
 ====================================

 At the end of this stage, we expect you will have learnt the following:

-* How run a train on your WiFi enabled |EX-CS|.
-* How run a train on your JMRI connected |EX-CS|.
-* How to program a decoder using JMRI
+* How add a Turntables or Traverser